amiaopensource/vrecord/Resources/analog_digitization.md

 Sometimes tapes you are digitizing do not include clolor bars at the beginning.
 If this is the case, and you have a test tape with color bars onhand, first set up your time based corrector or processing amplifier to the color bars on a test tape.

 Fast forward to some of the content, ideally a shot that has both white and black in it.
-Check the waveform monitor to make sure that both the whites and blacks are within "broadcast range" (pure black is at 7.5 IRE and pure white is at 100 IRE).
+Check the waveform monitor to make sure that both the whites and blacks are within "broadcast range" (pure black is just above 7.5 IRE and pure white is just below 100 IRE).

 If you can find a close up shot of person use this in combination with the vectorscope to try to set up hue and chroma.
 Make sure that the chroma is within broadcast range.
 The lines in the vectorscope should not be going past the color target boxes.
 If they are, reduce the chroma.
-In general, the color of skintones should fall on the line between the red and yellow target boxes (about 10:30–11 o'clock) on the vectorscope.
+In general, the color of all human skintones should fall on the line between the red and yellow target boxes (about 10:30–11 o'clock) on the vectorscope.
 Some people call this the "skin tone line."
 Adjust the hue until the color is centered around this line.

 ### Setting the Audio Levels ###

 You will need to watch an audio monitor for the left and right audio channels.
-The test tone that accompanies the color bars should be set to hit the -20 db mark.
+The test tone that accompanies the color bars should be set to hit either the -20 db or -12db mark depending on the tone.
 Now, fast forward the tape so that you can watch some of the content.
 If the content has stereo audio make sure the volume levels of the left and right channels are equal.
 You may need to raise or lower the left or right audio level to make both sides even.
+Make sure the audio levels are not peaking too high.

 Also note whether audio is coming in on both channels or just one channel.
 This will determine the vrecord settings that you will use later.